 All Trails Stats:

 Are you following us on the All Trails App?
 Let’s follow each other and encourage each other to keep getting out on the trails!

 Things We Love:

-Our Osprey backbacks!
-Love the ventilation from the incredibly comfortable and ventilated tensioned mesh backpanel with added adjustability for variations in torso length to provide fine-tuned customization fit for every hiker and backpacker.
+Our Osprey backpacks!
+Love the ventilation from the incredibly comfortable and ventilated tensioned mesh back panel with added adjustability for variations in torso length to provide fine-tuned customization fit for every hiker and backpacker.
 It took a bit to get the fit just right but once you find it, oh man it is wonderful.
 The weight is evenly distributed on your back and hips.
-The side pockets are handy for snacks and the bladder sleeve holds our 1.5 litre bladder.
+The side pockets are handy for snacks and the bladder sleeve holds our 1.5-liter bladder.
 If we go on longer hikes we have 2 side pockets for water bottles or whatever else we want to put in there.
-We carry a first aid kit, tissues, camera equipment and extra clothing in our packs and the Osprey does everything we need!
+We carry a first aid kit, tissues, camera equipment, and extra clothing in our packs and the Osprey does everything we need!